-This does not necessarily mean that the hours will be limited to within 6.30 am to 6.30 pm at laydown areas along the transmission line, just that audible noise will not be heard by an individual who is an occupier of a building outside of this time frame.
+This does not mean that the hours will be limited to within 6.30 am to 6.30 pm at laydown areas along the transmission line, just that audible noise will not be heard by an individual who is an occupier of a building outside of this time frame.
 To meet noise requirements in some areas, no loud activities will occur between 6.30 pm and 6.30 am.

 Some specific activities, such as vehicle refuelling and maintenance, will occur outside of designated construction work hours.
-Head office and administrative staff will work normal business hours, from Monday to Friday.
+Head office and administrative staff will work the same hours as the crews they support.